MystDexter/countries-app/README.md

 - Light and dark mode
 - Type checking

-## Considerations
+## Development Approach

+- The development of this project followed this pattern:

-- This project developent was done with the following approach -- Make it work
+  - Make it work
-  -- then make it fast and scalable
+  - Make it fast and scalable
-  -- then make it pretty
+  - Make it beautififul

 - Every component is created to be as reusable.
 I ensured to keep each child components eg Search, sort etc as pure and stateless as possibe.
 While this is a small project, this is to demonstrate that should this become bigger, these components can be reused across different sections of the app.
 A good example of reusablity here is the Filter component being used to filter by region and by areas smaller than Lithuania.